STEVE INSKEEP, Host:

 WELNA: Wyden, for his part, says he may end up voting against the budget deal.

 WYDEN: I can't conceive of voting for this unless I'm told by the White House, the congressional leadership, you know, the principals, that there's going to be corrective action.

 WELNA: In another part of the budget measure, gray wolves in the Rocky Mountain Northwest are taken off the protected list of endangered species.

-Senator JON TESTER (Democrat, Montana): It's an opportunity to fix a problem through this legislation and we did it.
+JON TESTER: It's an opportunity to fix a problem through this legislation and we did it.

 WELNA: That's Montana Democrat Senator Jon Tester.
 He freely admits having pushed to have the gray wolf, which was reintroduced to the Northwest in the mid-1990s, removed from the protected species list.

-Mr. RODGER SCHLICKEISEN (Defenders of Wildlife): This is the first time in all of the history of the Endangered Species Act that Congress has ever legislated to remove protection of a species.
+RODGER SCHLICKEISEN: This is the first time in all of the history of the Endangered Species Act that Congress has ever legislated to remove protection of a species.
 And we are, of course, extremely worried that this could represent some kind of a precedent and the Endangered Species Act could face further onslaught in coming months and coming years.